-In most states, there are laws against driving with an open alcohol container.
-In Arizona, you cannot possess an alcoholic beverage regardless if you are the driver or the passenger.
+Most states have laws against driving with an open container of alcohol.
+In Arizona, you cannot have an open alcoholic beverage whether you are the driver or the passenger.
 There are a handful of states across the country that have exceptions to this type of law.
-The restriction here in Arizona applies to all vehicles located on a public roadway.
-Including any people in the vehicle, driving or passengers.
+The restriction in Arizona applies to all vehicles on public roads.
+This includes anyone in the vehicle, both drivers and passengers.

-Up to $750 in fines, up to four months in jail, or both (Class 2 Misdemeanor).
-If you get a second or subsequent offense, a one-year license suspension may occur.
-Along with any other detrimental court-imposed conditions.
+If you are charged under the open alcohol container law, you can face up to $750 in fines, up to four months in jail, or both.
+The charge is a Class 2 Misdemeanor.
+After a second offense, you may receive a one-year license suspension.
+You may also have other court-imposed conditions.

-As per Arizona law, an individual can be accused, either as a driver or passenger, of possessing an open container, if an open container (whether empty or not) is present in the vehicle when the citation is taking place.
+According to Arizona law, either a driver or a passenger can be accused of having an open container if one is present while a citation is taking place.
+This is true whether the open container is empty or not.
 If you or a loved one is charged with an open container offense, As a result, it is imperative for you to contact the DUI Defense Team to guide you through each step of the pending charges.